Doomscrolling and Digital Addiction — How the Internet Hijacks Our Attention

 Time-boxing: Designate specific times of day to check news and social media rather than allowing constant interruptions.
 Many find that limiting news consumption to 30 minutes in the morning and evening provides adequate information without overwhelming their mental health.

 Content curation: Be intentional about what you consume.
 Follow accounts that share solutions-oriented news, positive developments, or content that inspires rather than frightens.
 Consider using tools like NewsGuard that help identify reliable sources.
+Diversifying your information sources can also help you avoid echo chambers that amplify anxiety.

 Ask yourself: Before you scroll, pause and ask "What am I hoping to gain from this?
 How will I feel afterward?"
 This simple mindfulness practice can interrupt automatic behavior.